pnbruckner/homeassistant-config/docs/composite.md

 # Composite Device Tracker
-This platform creates a composite device tracker from one or more other device trackers.
+This platform creates a composite device tracker from one or more other device trackers and/or binary sensors.
 It will update whenever one of the watched entities updates, taking the last_seen/last_updated (and possibly GPS and battery) data from the changing entity.
 The result can be a more accurate and up-to-date device tracker if the "input" device tracker's update irregularly.

-Currently device_tracker's with a source_type of gps or router are supported.
+Currently device_tracker's with a source_type of bluetooth, gps or router are supported, as well as binary_sensor's.
 ## Installation
 See [Installing and Updating](custom_updater.md) to use Custom Updater.